luos/luos.github.io/source/_posts/2014-08-22-trying-out-ember-dot-js.markdown

 I found this answers all my immdiate questions about ember.js, was not too slow so I did not felt that it would be better if it would be written down and because it has some weird things.

-There was some things which were not really immediately obvious, forgive me if there are easier mode to do these.
+There was some things which were not really immediately obvious, forgive me if there are easier ways to do these.

 ### Wrapping the models in Ember objects:

-If you have a model array and want that the views automatically change   you change a property on some of the element of the array, then you have to wrap the individual objects.
+If you have a model array and want that the views automatically refresh as  you change a property on some of the element of the array, then you have to wrap the individual objects.
 This is easily achieavable like this in your controler's model function:

 ``` javascript
 return [{title: "hello"}, {title: "world"}].map( function(elem){